"Tea & Crisps"

 Deirdre - Sales & Marketing Manager... and closet masterchef!

-Now that the world is self-isolating, comfort food is the order of the day.
-It’s the perfect opportunity to take to the kitchen with our favourite Irish recipes.
+Saint Patrick's Day is the perfect opportunity to take to your kitchen with our favourite Irish recipes.

-You could try your hand at a super-simple Irish soda bread recipe.
-Only 4 ingredients!
+You could try your hand at this 4-ingredient Irish soda bread recipe.

 Or how about a warming and naturally sweet Apple Crumble?